xStarbound/xStarbound/README.md

 - Various crash fixes (FezzedOne and Kae).
 - Character swapping (rewrite by Kae from StarExtensions): `/swap <name>` (case-insensitive substring matching) and `/swapuuid <uuid>` (requires a UUID; use the one in the player file name).
 - Custom user input support with a keybindings menu (rewrite by Kae from StarExtensions).
-- Positional voice chat that works on completely vanilla servers; is compatible with StarExtensions.
+- Client-side positional voice chat that works on completely vanilla servers; is compatible with StarExtensions.
 This uses Opus for crisp, HD audios.
 Rewrite by Kae from StarExtensions.
   - The voice chat configuration dialogue is made available in the options menu rather than as a chat command.
+  - Extra voice chat options, including persistent saved mutes, are available with the `/voice` command (FezzedOne).
 - Multiple font support (switch fonts inline with `^font=name;`, `.ttf` assets are auto-detected).
 Added by Kae, fixed by FezzedOne.
 Additionally, escape codes and custom fonts wrap and propagate across wrapped lines properly in the chat box (FezzedOne).
 - Lighting is partially asynchronous (Kae).
 - Various changes to the storage of directives and images in memory to greatly reduce their impact on FPS (Kae).
   - Works well when extremely long directives are used for "vanilla multiplayer-compatible" creations, like [generated](https://silverfeelin.github.io/Starbound-NgOutfitGenerator/) [clothing](https://github.com/FezzedOne/FezzedOne-Drawable-Generator).
 - Client-side tile placement prediction (rewrite by Kae from StarExtensions).
   - You can also resize the placement area of tiles on the fly.
-- Support for placing foreground tiles with a custom collision type (rewrite by Kae from StarExtensions; requires an OpenSB or xSB-2 server) and, via `world.placeMaterial()`, placing tiles not connected to existing ones (FezzedOne; requires an xSB-2 server).
-Tile placement with this feature is not network-compatible with servers that support the similar feature present in StarExtensions, although already-placed tiles work just fine.
-A [fork of WEdit](https://github.com/FezzedOne/xWEdit) with support for these features is available.
+- Client- and server-side support for placing foreground tiles with a custom collision type (rewrite by Kae from StarExtensions; requires xServer or xClient on the host) and, via `world.placeMaterial()`, placing tiles not connected to existing ones (FezzedOne; requires xServer or xClient on the host).
+Compatible with the overground placement feature of StarExtensions and OpenStarbound clients. [xWEdit](https://github.com/FezzedOne/xWEdit), a fork of WEdit with support for these features, is available; xWEdit requires xClient for full client-side functionality, but partially works with OpenStarbound clients (not StarExtensions!).
   - Additionally, objects can be placed under non-solid foreground tiles (Kae).
 - Some polish to UI (FezzedOne and Kae).
 - Terraria-like placement animations for objects, tiles and liquids (FezzedOne).
+Can be disabled with an asset mod if you don't like them.

 ## Mod compatibility